 3.1.
 Under the Data Protection legislation, we are a data controller as we hold data about our customers and contacts.
 We are registered with the Information Commissioner’s Office.

 3.2.
 As set out in section 2 above and also as described on our Privacy page, we may hold your contact information and contact you via the Landlord Law Services site system and also via our Infusionsoft customer relationship management system.

 3.3.
 Mailings sent to you via the Landlord Law Services system are sent to you as a customer.
 This is a lawful basis for processing your data (ie contacting you) and does not require your consent.
 For this reason, you cannot unsubscribe from the system mailings.

 3.4.
 Mailings sent to you via our Infusionsoft system include information mailings about purchases and also general information mailings including news updates and mailings about our products and services.
-You can unsubscribe from these mailings and you will find information towards the bottom of the emails telling you how you can do this.
+You can unsubscribe from these mailings if you wish and you will find information towards the bottom of the emails telling you how you can do this.